 It’s been 1 year that I have visited the bustling city of Barcelona but the pulsating life and its blooming feel is still so fresh in my mind.
-The images of the ever busy streets are so deeply ingrained in my brain that I can recount each and every experience clearly.
-There are so many things to do in Barcelona that each traveler can find a sweet little corner as per their taste and feel at home.
+I can recount each and every experience clearly.
+The images of the ever busy streets are so deeply ingrained in my brain, honestly.
+There are so many things to do in Barcelona that each traveler can find a sweet little corner as per their taste and feel at an ease.

 A Walk to Remember at Las Ramblas